Insurance Claim Checks: Who They're Made Out To and How to Cash Them

 If You Own the Car Outright

 If you own your vehicle free and clear, you generally have the legal right to cash the check and use the funds however you choose.
-The insurance company may encourage you to use the money for repairs, but there are typically no enforceable restrictions preventing you from keeping the funds.
+The insurance company may encourage you to use the money for repairs, but there are typically no enforceable restrictions preventing you from keeping the funds — and no new federal or widespread state regulations as of 2026 have changed this.

 However, there are important things to consider before skipping repairs:

-• Driving a damaged vehicle may create safety risks or make future claims more complicated
+• Driving a damaged vehicle may create safety risks or violate state inspection requirements

-• Diminished value — an unrepaired car is worth less if you sell it
+• Diminished value — an unrepaired car is worth less if you sell or trade it in.
+Learn how to file a diminished value claim to recover that loss

-• Future claims — if you file another claim on the same vehicle, the insurer may deduct for pre-existing damage
+• Future claims — if the same damage worsens or causes a secondary incident, your insurer may deny the claim or deduct for pre-existing damage

 If Your Car Is Financed or Leased